luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 Multiple cases will be defined:
 * ?. nil-chaining member access operator.
 If LHS is `nil`, member access is not performed and the expression value is `nil`.
 The type of this expressions is a union between member type and `nil`.
 * ?[] nil-chaining indexing operator.
-If LSH is `nil`, index access is not performed and the expression value is `nil`.
+If LHS is `nil`, index access is not performed and the expression value is `nil`.
 Type of the expression is a union between element type and `nil`.
 * ?() nil-chaining function call operator.
-If LSH is `nil`, function is not called and the expression value is `nil`.
+If LHS is `nil`, function is not called and the expression value is `nil`.
 Type of the expression is a union between function return type and `nil`.

 nil-chaining operator can be found in many programming languages, including C#, Dart, Kotlin, Swift and TypeScript.